armadito/armadito-av/core/README.md

 What is it?
 -----------

-libuhuru is the support library for the Uhuru antivirus.
+libarmadito is the support library for the Armadito antivirus.
 It provides the following services:

 - scanning of files or directory by scanning modules
 - dynamic loading of scanning modules